 During the period of a national health emergency due to Covid19, the operators of the transversal training and work services addressed the beneficiaries of the SIPROIMI project (Protection system for refugees and for unaccompanied foreign minors) in Bologna Metropolitan Area and continued to operate.

 Despite the COVID-19 quarantine and restriction measures, Kulturno društvo Gmajna is trying to keep in touch with refugees and asylum seekers.
 We do give some visits, buy internet cards, so refugees stay connected to the internet, voluntarily we do translations for refugees who need help in their procedures, we do keep in contact with refugees in the detention center.
 All these we do in the framework of rules that were posed by measures of safety during the epidemic.
-To keep in touch with refugees and asylum seekers is essential, particularly in lockdown position.
-The photo was taken during the work in the field, the help we gave to a friend April 2020.

 © Aigul Hakimova

 Two of our project partners: University of Venice Ca'Foscari and Centro Immigrazione Asilo e Cooperazione internazionale will participate on 13 May -15:00-17:00 in an online webinar about the needs of migrants in Italy during the Covid-19 pandemic.
 The webinar is titled "The Needs of Migrants and the Missing Answers During the Time of Covid-19".